-- May 1st Balance of Registration Due - May 1st Patrol Cooking Intent form is due.
-(If applicable) - Audit registrations.
+- May 1st Balance of Registration Due. - May 1st Patrol Cooking intent is Due. - Audit registrations.
 Notify Council of any cancellations to avoid fees. - Check completion status of medical forms in CampDoc.
 Contact those that are deficient. - Inform/remind parents of medication and OTC policies. - Audit the list of participants in CampDoc notify JoLynne Conrad if participants need to be added or removed.